 Understanding human experience means looking not only at how we act and relate, but crucially also requires looking inside at what is going on below the surface.
 In this course you look at the psychological factors that influence our emotions, behaviours and relationships and shape our everyday lives.
 To understand these factors you will learn psychodynamic concepts, applying them to individuals, relationships and organisations and of course, you will study the pioneering works of Freud, Jung and Lacan.

 Here are some of the questions we might cover.
 Why do we fall in love with certain kinds of people but struggle to relate to others?
 Why do we get stuck, or lose direction in life?
 What explains our stranger compulsions and desires?
 Why are some people prone to psychological illness while others seem to thrive in adversity?

 Our Department of Psychosocial and Psychoanalytic Studies is internationally recognised as one of the leading departments for work on the role of the unconscious mind in mental health, as well as in culture and society more generally.
-We are top 10 in the UK for research (REF 2014), and consistently receive strong student satisfaction scores.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university